jcommaret/voicetral-landing/README.md

 ## Deployement

+- In package.json, change the homepage path to your repository name.
 - Open a terminal in the project folder
 - Run `npm run deploy` to deploy the project on GitHub Pages